Staphylococcus/brain-from-brane/docs/04-information-systems/4a-material-organization-dynamics/4a2-passive-structural-influence.md

 Once information patterns achieve a degree of **[self-stabilization](../../glossary/O.md#outward-stabilization-propensity)** through the interplay of Repeaters, Jitter, and Anchors, they can exert a passive structural influence on their environment.
 This section explores this influence, focusing on how these **[self-stabilizing patterns](../../glossary/O.md#outward-stabilization-propensity)** achieve broader coherence, persistence, and an organizing effect on receptive substrates.
 This is distinct from their active propagation via the R/J/A model, emphasizing instead the structural power of the stabilized pattern itself.

+> **Ontology Note – Substrate, Relationally Defined**
+> Throughout this section, *substrate* refers to any **slower-changing or higher-inertia slice** of the same worldsheet fabric *relative to* the pattern under discussion (see Section 4 "Ontology Callout").
+Whether we are talking about neurons for memes, silicon for machine-learning weights, or institutional procedures for legal codes, substratehood is **scale-dependent, not ontologically distinct**.

 ## 4.a.2.1 Properties of Self-Stabilizing Information Structures

 [Self-stabilizing information structures](../../glossary/O.md#outward-stabilization-propensity) develop particular characteristics that enable them to exert this guiding influence.
 Through their achieved coherence and persistence, these **[self-stabilizing structures](../../glossary/O.md#outward-stabilization-propensity)** can shape receptive substrates (like minds, social groups, or technological systems).
 The "bonding rules" are akin to principles of semantic coherence, functional compatibility, or logical consistency.